 A critical appraisal

-Operation Rio Grande’s 24-month timer will expire soon after the June 2019 closure of The Road Home shelter and its replacement with three homeless resource centers.
-With that deadline now ten months away, we believe a critical appraisal is necessary.
+Operation Rio Grande’s 24-month timer will expire soon after the September 2019 closure of The Road Home shelter and its replacement with three homeless resource centers (delayed from June 2019).
+With that deadline now just months away, we believe a critical appraisal is necessary.

 On October 17, the ACLU of Utah and Utah Smart Justice released a report, "Calculating the Real Cost of Operation Rio Grande,"and hosted a panel discussion on October 18 to begin an important community dialogue as we examine the impact of ORG on communities across Salt Lake City.